Conversion of an Atheist - Jennifer Fulwiler from Renewal Ministries on Vimeo.

 Where to start?
 She touches upon so many delicious things!
 Firstly--atheism is simply a lack of belief in anything supernatural; it is completely separate from an opinion on the personhood of an infant.
 You can be a pro-life atheist, you can be a pro-choice atheist and anything between.
 I don't know any atheist who would say that a newborn is "nothing but a collection of chemical reactions", but it doesn't have anything to do with atheism, anyway.
 There are, however, many people--atheists and not--who believe that fetuses in the early stage of pregnancy are nothing but a clump of cells.
 This has nothing to do with atheism.
 You can be an atheist and still marvel at your fetus, your newborn, your pregnancy, your child, and passionately feel that your offspring (at whatever stage) is a wonder, a little human person with rights.

+For someone who says several times that she was raised to believe what was true and not what you feel, she sure did a 180!
 "The first time he looked at me and I recognized the flicker of recognition and the love in his eyes, I was done with atheism."
 Gaaaaghghhhh!!
 What the fuck does your baby recognizing/loving you have to do with God?
 "Because I knew at that moment that love exists as a reality external to the material world."
 Ahhh, ok.
 Because love exists and is a non-physical emotion (well, duh), therefore God exists!
 Makes sense.
 "That if a meteor landed on us right now and we were pulverized into dust that what just transpired, that love, that it was real.
 And that it came from a source external to the chemical reactions in our brain."
 Love absolutely is real.
 But as to it coming from a source external to our brain, fat chance!
 You need to prove it, not just be overwhelmed by loving mommy emotions.
 Besides, there is a shit ton of evidence for emotions being a direct product of our brains.
 Hmmm, I think I shall write a blog post about that soon.

 Basically what happened is in the rush and tender emotions of post-birth motherhood, she was flushed with bonding hormones that made her maternal love/protection emotions kick-in full time.
 So maybe in that instant she became completely pro-life, I can grant that.
 But what the hell does it have to do with knowledge of evidence of God?
 It is only evidence of her bonding with her baby, and her feeling love for her child.